Is Stainless Steel Magnetic? – Unveil Types, Grades and Applications

-The corrosion resistance is what add up value to the Stainless steel.
-You can find its usage in industrial machinery as well as kitchenware’s to name a few.
-Many perceive stainless steel as non-magnetic material.
+Corrosion resistance is what adds value to stainless steel.
+You can find its usage in industrial machinery as well as kitchenware, to name a few.
+Many perceive stainless steel as a non-magnetic material.
 But this is not true for every type of stainless steel.
-It depends on the number of properties as well as chemical composition of the specific type.
-It is crucial to have better understanding on magnetism of various types to make the right selection for targeted application.
-The purpose of this blog is to offer comprehensive answer on “Is stainless steel magnetic?”.
-Get insights on the magnetic characteristics for every stainless steel type.
-Know the every unknown about stainless steel is magnetic or not.
+It depends on the number of properties and the chemical composition of the specific type.
+It is crucial to have a better understanding of the magnetism of various types to make the right selection for the targeted application.
+The purpose of this blog is to offer a comprehensive answer to “Is stainless steel magnetic?”
+Get insights into the magnetic characteristics for every stainless steel type.
+Know every unknown about whether stainless steel is magnetic or not.
 Let’s get started!

-Stainless steel refer to the durable and versatile alloy.
-It contains the chromium and iron as main constituting elements.
-While other elements that also goes into its composition includes manganese, nickel, and carbon.
-The presence of chromium as an element in composition of the stainless steel is what add up corrosion resistivity.
-It reacts with the atmospheric oxygen and forms a thin film of chromium oxide hence preventing further material degradation.
+Stainless steel refers to a durable and versatile alloy.
+It contains chromium and iron as the main constituent elements.
+Other elements that also go into its composition include manganese, nickel, and carbon.
+The presence of chromium as an element in the composition of the stainless steel is what adds to corrosion resistance.
+It reacts with the atmospheric oxygen and forms a thin film of chromium oxide, hence preventing further material degradation.

 Austenitic Stainless Steel

-The austenitic stainless steel features a crystal structure of face-centered cube.
-This type referred as non-magnetic type.
-The main reason behind this is the structure opposition to contribute to magnetic alignment.
+The austenitic stainless steel features a crystal structure of face-centred cube.
+This type is referred to as a non-magnetic type.
+The main reason behind this is the structural opposition to contributing to magnetic alignment.
 It also features excellent resistance to corrosion.

 The following table shows the different grades falls under this type and their chemical composition:

-The key applications of the above grades are common in kitchen appliances, processing equipments, and in marine environments.
+The key applications of the above grades are common in kitchen appliances, processing equipment, and in marine environments.

-One thing affect the magnetism of austinitic stainless steel is cold working.
-When you subject this type to cold working including the machine or bend processes.
+One thing affect the magnetism of austenitic stainless steel is cold working.
+When you subject this type to cold working, including the machine or bending processes.
 You can experience slight magnetism.
-This is mainly because a shift in structure from austenitic to martensite.
+This is mainly because of a shift in structure from austenitic to martensitic.

 Ferritic Stainless Steel

-The ferritic stainless steel features a crystal structure that has body-centered cubic shape.
+When exploring the question is stainless steel magnetic, ferritic stainless steel stands out because it features a crystal structure that has a body-centred cubic shape.
 This is the reason why ferritic stainless steel shows stronger magnetic properties.
 The structure contributes to the magnetic alignment of domains.

-You can witness the grades that comes under this type and their composition in the table below:
+You can witness the grades that come under this type and their composition in the table below:

 You can use this stainless steel type in kitchen accessories, auto parts, and in industrial machinery.
 Apart because of the ability to keep the magnetic characteristics at higher temperatures.
-You can use it in heat exchanging equipment’s as well as exhaust manufacturing.
-It is cheaper than counterparts and resist the fracture.
+You can use it in heat-exchanging equipment as well as exhaust manufacturing.
+It is cheaper than its counterparts and resist the fracture.

 Martensitic Stainless Steel

-The martensitic stainless steel features crystal structure having body centered tetragonal structure.
-It is popular for the high hardness and strength.
-The information on the grades of the steel that comes under this category are:
+The question is stainless steel magnetic can be answered by examining different grades, including martensitic stainless steel.
+It features a crystal structure having a body-centered tetragonal structure and is popular for its high hardness and strength.
+The information on the grades of steel that come under this category is:

 You can use this stainless steel in industry tools manufacturing, surgical components, and cutlery accessories.
-The corrosion assistance feature is this type is less than what you get in austenitic.
-Option exist to increase the hardness of this steel by further treatment through heat.
+The corrosion assistance feature of this type is less than what you get in austenitic.
+An option exists to increase the hardness of this steel by further treatment through heat.

 Duplex Stainless Steel

-The duplex stainless steel contains half structure similar to ferrite and half that is similar to austenite.
+The duplex stainless steel contains half a structure similar to ferrite and half that is similar to austenite.
 You can experience the properties of both in the type.
-The key features include super strength and good corrosion resistivity.
+The key features include super strength and good corrosion resistance.

 Duplex stainless steel grades are as follows:

-The key areas where you can use this steel include gas sector, oil sector, marine sector, and in chemical sector.
-You can make accessories and equipment featuring corrosion resistivity, high strength and moderate magnetism.
+The key areas where you can use this steel include the gas sector, oil sector, marine sector, and the chemical sector.
+You can make accessories and equipment featuring corrosion resistance, high strength and moderate magnetism.

 Precipitation Hardening Stainless Steel